 LOST AND MISPLACED ITEMS

-During recess, scholars often remove their sweaters and jackets while playing.
+During recreation scholars often remove their sweaters and jackets while playing.
 Please write first and last names on jackets and sweaters.
-We have a designated lost/misplaced clothing rack.
-It is located at the front, left side of the MPR.
+We have a designated lost/misplaced clothing racks.
+It is located at the front of the MPR.

 TRANSPORTATION